 Following the acquisition of his company Barna-Alper Productions in 2008, Laszlo became President of Entertainment One’s (eOne) Television Division.
 At eOne, he was involved in an extensive slate of projects for both Canadian and American television networks.
 After successful years at eOne, he left the company and returned to his roots, forming the independent production company Pier 21 Films Ltd.

-	Since forming Pier 21 Films, Laszlo has Executive Produced mini-series, MOWs, factual programming, and, most recently, The Beaverton, going into its second season on The Comedy Network.
-He continues to work with the company developing a healthy slate of feature films, hour-long dramas, and half-hour comedies.
+Since forming Pier 21 Films, Laszlo has Executive Produced mini-series, MOWs, and factual programming.
+He continues to work with the company developing a healthy slate of hour-long dramas and half-hour comedies.
 Firmly committed to the Canadian production industry, Laszlo has served as Chair of the Canadian Media Production Association.
 He has also served on the boards of the Banff Television Festival, the Canadian Television Fund and Film Ontario.

 With more than 20 years of experience developing, producing and delivering television, Nicole Butler brings a skill set to Pier 21 Films encompassing both a creative and financial point of view.